jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 ## Update via WebInstaller

-### Update from version greater than 12.0.0

 If you use the WebInstaller and insert an empty SD-card, the firmware will automatically open a primitive access point to make the initial setup.
-It is triggered a missing `wlan.ini` or a missing`/config/config.ini`.
+This is triggered by a missing `wlan.ini` or a missing `/config/config.ini`.

 ##### Using internal access point for sd-card setup